Bmi Doctors

 Originating from the family of GLP-1 receptor agonists, semaglutide functions by mimicking the natural hormone glucagon-like peptide-1 (GLP-1).
 This hormone plays a crucial role in glucose metabolism.
 Under normal physiological conditions, GLP-1 is secreted by the intestines in response to food intake, leading to an increase in insulin secretion from the pancreas.
 It simultaneously reduces the secretion of glucagon, a hormone that raises blood glucose levels.
 By enhancing the action of GLP-1, semaglutide helps in better regulation of blood sugar levels in individuals with Type 2 diabetes.

 The introduction of semaglutide into the pharmaceutical market marked a turning point in diabetes management.
-Approved by health authorities like the FDA, semaglutide is prescribed for its efficacy in lowering blood sugar levels and its additional benefit of aiding weight loss.
+Approved by health authorities like the FDA, Ozempic is prescribed for its efficacy in lowering blood sugar levels and its additional benefit of aiding weight loss.
 These characteristics make it not only a tool for managing diabetes but also a potential agent in treating obesity, a common comorbidity in diabetic patients.

 Semaglutide’s ability to induce weight loss is particularly noteworthy.
 Unlike traditional diabetes medications that may lead to weight gain, semaglutide has been observed to reduce appetite and food intake, leading to significant weight loss in patients.
 This attribute has expanded its usage, attracting attention from healthcare providers managing patients with obesity, even in the absence of diabetes.